chrisco23/21deltaengineers.com/wp-content/plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==
+= 9.1.3 =
+* change Maps Marker Pro install link to explicitly use v3.1.1 (migration tool is not compatible with Maps Marker Pro v4.0+)

 = 9.1.2 =
 * last official release - development & maintenance has been continued - for more details and recommendations please <a href="http://wordpress.org/support/plugin/comprehensive-google-map-plugin">visit the support forum</a>